 With GMass, you don’t have to worry about any of that!

-GMass automatically saves a distribution list the moment you create it.
+GMass automatically saves the email distribution list the moment you create it.

-Once you create a mailing list, it will show up in your inbox, and you can instantly add it to every email you send.
-This way, you can quickly send emails to the same group anytime you want.
+Once you create a Gmail mailing list, it will show up in your Gmail inbox, and you can instantly add it to every email you send.
+This way, you can quickly send emails to the same mailing list anytime you want.

-How to Build an Email Group Using GMass’s Build Email List Feature
+1. How to Build an Email Group Using GMass’ Build Email List Feature

-With GMass’ powerful Build Email List feature, you can easily find the right people and add their IDs to your groups.
+With GMass’ powerful Build Email List feature, you can easily find the right people and add their IDs to your Gmail mailing list.

-Let me show you how to use the Build Email List feature in four simple steps:
+Here’s how to use the Build Email List feature for your email campaign in four simple steps:

 - Log in to your Gmail account and perform a Gmail search.

-For example – if you want to create a book club group, run a Gmail search for “book club,” and all the emails having that term will pop-up.
+For example, if you want to create group emails for a book club, run a Gmail search for “book club.”
+Now all the emails having that term will pop-up in your Gmail inbox.

 - Click the Build Email List button (red magnifying glass).